BodrovDA/spin_in_magnetic_field/README.md

 TODO:
 1) turn on magnetic field
+3) refactor the code

+DONE:
 2) change the muon spin direction generation
-3) refactor the code